 What do I serve with this Gluten Free Black Pepper Chicken?

 I love to serve it with rice.
 Brown or white are both great.
-If you do brown, this is my favorite way to make brown rice.
+If you do brown, this is my favorite way to make brown rice, but any rice would do.
+A popular rice is jasmine rice.
+Use whatever you have on hand.
+But, if you want a low carb option, you can use cauliflower rice.
 Otherwise, you really don’t need any other sides since this dish provides the vegetables and protein in and of itself.
+Keep is simple!

 Can I use chicken thighs in this Black Pepper Chicken instead?

-Yes, feel free to use whatever cut of chicken you prefer (or use tofu!).
+I use boneless skinless chicken breast, but feel free to use whatever cut of chicken fits your personal preference (or use tofu!).
 Pork would even be great.
-Just make sure that it’s thawed, and chopped into bite sized pieces so that it can finish cooking along with the green beans.
+Just make sure that it’s thawed, and chopped into bite sized, small pieces so that it can finish cooking along with the green beans.
 You don’t want the green beans getting mushy while waiting for the chicken to cook.
-I like mine al dente with still a little bit of snap left to them.
-Remember, chicken needs to be cooked to 165 degrees F.
+I like my green beans al dente with still a little bit of snap left to them (also known as crisp tender).
+Remember, chicken needs to be cooked to 165 degrees F to be safe.
+Much higher than that, and it won’t be tender chicken.
+I also wouldn’t recommend cuts of chicken with the skin on or bone in (so if you’re using thighs, use boneless skinless chicken thighs.)

 What can you use if you can’t use cornstarch in the Black Pepper Chicken?

-If you have a corn allergy, you can simply omit the cornstarch.
+If you have a corn allergy, you can simply omit the cornstarch (also known as corn flour).
 You can try to simmer it for a bit longer to see if it will reduce down to your liking.
 Or, it will just be a tad bit runnier since it won’t have the cornstarch to thicken it.

 You can also try using something like arrowroot powder in its place at the same amount.